cimug-org/cim-compare/README.md

 **cim-compare** ships as a fully self-contained executable jar file with no external dependencies.
 It has been tested and confirmed to run successfully using Java 1.8  through Java 12.

-Given the large file sizes consumed and produced by the utility, **OutOfMemory** exceptions occur if either the default heap size is used or too little heap is allocated on the command line.
+Given the large file sizes consumed and produced by the utility, **OutOfMemory** exceptions occur if either the default heap size is used.
 The following guidelines should be followed:

 > For a 32-bit JRE it is recommended to specify a max heap size of at least 1G
     (i.e. 1024m) resources permitting.
 With a 1G heap size the execution will